dotlang/language/README.md

 refs = import("/src/main"){}
 MapHelper = import(refs.std_map)
 ```
-When compiler sees first usage of `std_map` in import, it will notice it does not exist.
-So will convert string to URL (adding `://` and ...) and download and save it to corresponding directory at project root.
+When compiler sees first usage of `std_map` in import, it will notice it does not exist locally.
+So will convert string to URL (adding `://` and ...) and download and save it to corresponding directory relative to project root.
 The next time, module will be there.

 # Examples